Responsible pit bull ownership...

 • Training your dog through gentle means to be a good canine citizen and helping him achieve that goal

-• Teaching your children to respect animals and not abuse them through play
+• Teaching your children to respect animals and not abuse them through play (this is also Responsible Parenting)

 • Teaching other humans how to interact with your dog